Snaacky/thewiki/docs/tutorials/comparison.md

   ```

 !!!warning
-If the colors of your sources do not match after upscaling, see the Color Spaces section below
+If the colors of your sources do not match after upscaling, see the Color Spaces section below.
 !!!

 #### Trimming